 The videos below have great tips on how to use your brakes effectively.

 Make sure you position your head rest properly as it can save you from whip-lash if your vehicle is ever rear-ended.

 Check Before Driving:

 The videos below provide great tips for things to check before you start your car.
-A more complete list is provided in your workbook "3 Keys to Keeping Your Teen Alive," (pgs.
+A complete list is provided in your workbook "3 Keys to Keeping Your Teen Alive," (pgs.
 83 - 85; 7 Things To Do Before Starting Your Car).